raygun101/MarkupKit/README.md

 Specifying a minimum width or height value ensures that the corresponding dimension is greater than or equal to the given value.
 Similarly, specifying a maximum width or height ensures that the corresponding dimension is less than or equal to the given value.

-For example, the following markup declares a `UILabel` instance with a minimum width of 120 and a maximum width of 240:
+For example, the following markup declares a `UILabel` instance with a `minimumWidth` value of 120 and a `maximumWidth` value of 240:

     <UILabel text="Lorem ipsum dolor sit amet..." numberOfLines="0"
         minimumWidth="120" maximumWidth="240"/>

 This ensures that the label will be at least 120 pixels and at most 240 pixels wide.

 ### View Weights